 HOME MIDI STUDIOS: There are many inexpensive software programs that include both MIDI sequencers (for use with MIDI keyboards) and audio recording capability (to record vocals and guitar).
 Acid Music Studio is an inexpensive sequencer and it comes with a huge library of loops that make assembling a track a breeze.
 For Mac users there’s Garageband for MAC.
 It’s included in the iLife software package.
 You’ll need a MIDI keyboard for use with both of these programs.
 Apple has one for under $100.
 Yamaha makes a good inexpensive keyboard.

-SONGWRITING SOFTWARE: There is a unique software program called Band-In-A-Box (Windows/MAC) that I like a lot!
+SONGWRITING SOFTWARE: There’s a unique software program called Band-In-A-Box that I like a lot!
 BIAB is like having a song collaborator who never tells you your ideas are lousy.
 It will create a chord progression or you can type one in or play one on a MIDI keyboard.
 It will create a drum, bass, piano, guitar, and string arrangement based on your chords.
 BIAB will even create a melody and a title!
 It’s inexpensive, fun, creative, and a great place to start a song from scratch!
 To find out more, visit my Resources page.
+There are versions for both PC (BIAB for Windows) and Mac (BIAB for Mac).

 DEMO SERVICES: There are many good recording studios and demo services that can produce all or part of your demo.
 They can record the instrumental tracks so you can do your vocal at home, or they can give provide just the guitar or drums.
 You’ll have a chance to give input or talk with the producer ahead of time.
 I suggest giving the service an idea of what you want by playing existing songs with a similar style, sound, or feel.
 Here’s a list of services and online musicians I’ve used.